jeancarlo13/JCTools.GenericCrud/README.md

     {
         // Indicate if desired use Modals
         o.UseModals = true;
+        // Set the bootstrap version to be used (default v4.3.1) o.BootstrapVersion = Settings.Bootstrap.Version3;
         // add the models type to manage with the package o.Models.Add<Models.Country>();
         o.Models.Add<Models.Genre>(nameof(Models.Genre.Name));